kkoutini/cpjku_dcase19/pretrained_models/README.md

 # Pretrained Models
-Here you can download pretrained models
+Here you can download pretrained models for convenience.